 YOU’RE MY FAVOURITE!

-Now, I don’t want you to start fighting with your partner over the fact that you may just be your cat’s favourite, but cats are known to sleep with the person who they feel the closest to.
+Now, I don’t want you to start fighting with your partner over the fact that you may be your cat’s favourite, but cats are known to sleep with the person who they feel the closest with.

-Lucky for us, our cats tend to sleep with whoever is sleeping, and oftentimes I get to sleep in later than my partner so… that person is me!
+Lucky for us, our cats tend to sleep with whoever is sleeping, and often I get to sleep in later than my partner, so… that person is me!

-Now, this isn’t to say that a cat will only be friendly with one member of the family.
-Cats recognize that a family can have multiple people and will be affectionate with multiple family members if the cat(s) feel like they are safe.
+Now, this isn’t to say that a cat will only be friends with one member of the family.
+Cats recognize that a family can have multiple people and will be affectionate with various family members if the cat(s) feel like they are safe.

 Well, if you’re not a huge fan of cat beds or don’t have one, your little one may just be using you for the same person at night.
 Cats will most commonly sleep by their owner’s feet at night and by their heads in the morning.
 Sound familiar?